NobodySpecial256/qcp/README.md

 It can copy 1 file at a time, or multiple at once

 Feel free to review the script for security concerns or submit improvements

+### Can I use this to copy files to/from dom0?

+No. While it would be simple enough to modify this script to handle dom0's clipboard, copying files to dom0 is a security risk.
+While copying files from dom0 isn't necessarily as problematic, I thill think it's best simply to avoid dom0 altogether.
+If you really want to copy files from dom0, use the traditional Qubes method of copying files (`qvm-copy-to-vm`)